areynolds77/FSRM_Config/README.md

     FSRM will log an event to the Windows Event log indicating that a honeypot file has been modified.
 Task Scheduler watches for these events, and anytime one is logged will execute a script to block access to the file server.
 * What do I do when I want to restore access for a blocked user?
     Simply execute this command in an elevated Powershell console:

     ```powershell
     Get-SMBShare -special $false | foreach { UnBlock-SMBShareAccess -Name $_.Name -AccountName $ACCOUNTNAME -force}
     ```

+    *Where $ACCOUNTNAME is the SAM account name for the user you wish to restore access for*
 ###Detection
 [Experiant](http://experiant.ca/) is a Canadian IT firm that maintains a publicly accessible list of known ransomware extensions.
 FSRM can be configured to watch for these extensions, and alert admins & users if a matching file is detected.
 This script will check the Experiant list every Tuesday at 9AM for new patterns, and update the FSRM file groups if neccessary.
 It will also e-mail you a list of any new (or removed) patterns.